 As for child labor, there is nothing intrinsically wrong with the idea, so long as it is not abusive or recklessly dangerous.
 Why should it be fine for a 16 year old to work a few hours after school, but employing a 15 year old will result in stiff fines or prison.
 Shouldn't this be a decision left to the teen and his parents?
 We already have laws that take care of abusive parents, right?

 But you can hear the doubt in the libertarians' words even above - right as they are justifying child labor.
-And libertarianism could not have laws against abusive parents, since children are their parents' property - they can abuse them just as they would a teddy bear.
-Some libertarians disagree with this due to the implications, but it is consistent with their logic.
-By the way, we do have proof that child labor would be very dangerous and exploitative under libertarianism, since that is what has happened historically (archive) until the dreaded government got involved:
+And libertarianism cannot have laws against abusive parents, since children are their parents' property - they can abuse them just as they would a teddy bear.
+Some libertarians disagree with this due to the implications, but it is consistent with their principles.
+By the way, we do have proof that child labor would be very dangerous and exploitative under libertarianism, since that is what has happened historically (archive) (MozArchive) until the dreaded government got involved:

 Another reason that businesses liked to hire children workers was because they worked for little pay.
 In many cases, children weren't paid at all, but worked for their room and board.
 When they did earn wages, children often earned 10 to 20 percent of what an adult would earn for the same job.

-What a surprise, a business likes their cheap labor, ethics be damned.
+What a surprise, businesses like their cheap labor, ethics be damned.

 In some cases, the businesses treated the children no better than slaves.
 They kept them locked up and forced them to work long hours.
 In other cases, the businesses felt they were helping the children out by feeding them and keeping them from starving.